COVID-19 Patient Update

 March 16, 2020

-This post will be updated as information changes. updated information is highlighted.
-Post updated April 1, 2020.
+This post will be updated as information changes.
+Updated information is highlighted.
+Outdated information has been removed from this post to reduce confusion.
+Post updated January 19, 2022.

-As a precautionary measure we are limiting appointments to sick visits through the end of April.
-We are asking all patients to call first before coming in so we can best coordinate care.
+We are asking our patients who think they may have COVID-19 to call first before coming in so we can best coordinate care.
 We can give you guidance over the phone about your visit.
-You may be able to you meet with your provider by TeleVist.
+You may be able to you meet with your provider by TeleVisit.
 For more information about TeleVisits see our patient portal page.
-We will be following up with patients to manage medication refills.
-Our Clover, Fort Mill and York locations will be closed through the end of April.
+Our Fort Mill location is permanently closed.
+Our York site is open Tuesdays and our Clover site is open Wednesdays & Thursdays.
+We will update this site when we have further information.

 Affinity Health Center Patients and Community Members,